Olivia Chow: Appointments

-City finances
+Budgets and city finances

-"New Deal" for Toronto
+"New Deal" with the province of Ontario

 During the 2023 by-election, the city's budget shortfall was a major topic of discussion as Toronto's 2023 operating budget faced a shortfall of $1.5 billion.
 Absent financial assistance from other levels of government, the city would be forced use its reserve fund in order to avoid running a deficit.
 Due to a decline in revenues during the COVID-19 pandemic, the City of Toronto relied on transfer payments from other levels of government to sustain its operating budget.
 In her first speech as mayor, Chow called on the provincial and federal governments to commit to a "new deal" for funding the city, criticizing them for withholding a bailout as the city continued to struggle from the financial impact of COVID-19.

 Following her first official meeting with Premier Doug Ford on September 18, 2023, Chow and Ford announced that the city and province would form a working group of senior officials to discuss long-term sustainability and stability in Toronto's finances.
 Chow noted that the city was carrying $1.1 billion in services on behalf of the provincial and federal governments, while Ford committed to avoiding new taxes.
 On October 30, ahead of their second meeting, Chow and Ford wrote a joint letter to Prime Minister Justin Trudeau calling on the federal government to join the working group.
 The following day, Chow confirmed that the federal government would participate in the working group.

 On November 27, 2023, Chow and Ford held a joint press conference where they announced that the city and province had come to an agreement regarding a "new deal".
-In the deal, the province would take over responsibility for the Gardiner Expressway and Don Valley Parkway, as well as a $300 million transfer for transit operations and safety.
+In the deal, the province would take over responsibility for the Gardiner Expressway and Don Valley Parkway by 2027, as well as a $300 million transfer for transit operations and safety.
 Contingent on federal funding, Ford also committed $758 million to procure new subway trains for Line 2 Bloor–Danforth and $600 million across three years to address homelessness.
 The province would also provide up $342 million over 2024, 2025 and 2026, conditional on Toronto exceeding its annual housing targets by 125 per cent each year.
 In total, the deal includes $1.2 billion over three years in operating funding and $7.6 billion in capital relief.
+Construction work on the expressway would be finished 18 months ahead of schedule, opening in late 2025.
 As part of the agreement, the City of Toronto also conceded that it does not have the ability to stop the province's controversial plans to redevelop Ontario Place into a private spa and water park, undoing a promise Chow made during her campaign.